sdowty/388Example/README.md

 # ECE 388 Board Submission Standards

 ## Directory Layout
-In the base Directory should be your Eagle project files, a directory called "cam" that contains the DRC filed and CAM job files (You will use the ones in this repository), and a directory called "renders" which contains the output files from your project.
+In the base Directory should be your Eagle project files, a directory called "cam" that contains the DRC files and CAM job files (You will use the ones in this repository), and a directory called "renders" which contains the output files from your project.
 If you want to also version control your firmware (which you probably should) you can have a folder called "software" or "firmware" to manage code.

 ## Submissions
 Submissions should be in the form of Github Releases.
 When a deadline comes around whatever the latest release on your repo is will be taken as your submission.